mnmx0101/chungmann_kim/_pages/about.md

   - /about.html
 ---

-**Hi — I’m a Ph.D. candidate in Applied Economics at the University of Illinois Urbana‑Champaign.**
+**Hi, I’m a Ph.D. candidate in Applied Economics at the University of Illinois Urbana‑Champaign.**
 As an applied economist and data scientist, I work at the nexus of food systems, crisis response, and predictive analytics in low‑ and middle‑income countries.
 Drawing on household surveys, satellite imagery, and unstructured text, I apply natural‑language processing, causal‑inference techniques, and machine‑learning models to build novel datasets, uncover the drivers of food insecurity, and assess policy impacts.

 ### Research Focus